TRI-AMDD/beep/README.md

 ```

 ### generate_features
-The `generate_features` script will generate features according to the methods
+The `featurize` script will generate features according to the methods
 contained in beep_ep.generate_features.
 It places output files corresponding to
 features in `/data-share/features/`.